VQD-BSV-Official/RecoveryJpeg/README.md

 1. Support me 5 USD:  https://www.Paypal.me/BSVPay
 2. 5 star rating & inbox fanpage: https://www.facebook.com/BSVRecovery

-Once completed, take a photo of your donation information, rate it 5 stars, and I'll send you the key.
+Once completed, take a photo of your donation information, rate it 5 stars, and I'll send you the key. <br>
 😊 WHEN YOU DONATE, MONEY WILL SUPPORT DIFFICULT SITUATIONS AND USEFUL ACTIONS FOR THE COMMUNITY

 ## Author